ajstake/Unsupervised_Tik_Tok/Final_Writeup.md

 *Models*

-After data was tokenized, I built several models, starting with LSA and NMF and eventually performing topic modeling with LDA and CoRex.
-After building all models, I settled on using CoRex with bi-grams for the final model as it had the most clear topics.
+After data was tokenized, I built several models, starting with LSA and NMF and eventually performing topic modeling with LDA and CorEx.
+After building all models, I settled on using CorEx with bi-grams for the final model as it had the most clear topics.
 I built the model around 4 topics as it explained the most data with the least overlap.
 These topics were True Reviews, Requests, Positive Sentiment, and Content.
 Even so, there was a high amount of overlap in topic 1 and topics 3 and 4 in their highest words.

 ## Tools